dgarczek/ZenPacks.zenoss.HttpsMonitor/README.md

 Although the Nagios Plugin check_http supports SNI, the user cannot enable SNI within the Zenoss Dashboard by default.

-We can run check_http tests on the command line.
-In the example below, we try polling a website that requires the client to specify SNI name during the SSL/TLS negotiation.
-Note: www.mywebsite.com is not an actual website requiring SNI.
+We can run check_http tests on the command line to better understand the request parameters that Zenoss needs to handle in order to successfully poll websites requiring SNI.
+In the example below, we try polling a website that requires the client to specify an SNI name during the SSL/TLS negotiation.
+Note: www.mywebsite.com is not an actual website requiring SNI, just an example.

 Without SNI: \
 /usr/lib64/nagios/plugins/check_http -H www.mywebsite.com --onredirect=follow --ssl \